aaron-grau/curic/react/projects/organ_grinder/README.md

   // ...
 };
 ```
+Go [here](http://keycode.info/) to find keycodes.

-**NB:** Do not create an instance of a `Note`.
-The callback function of each
+**Note:** Do not create an instance of a `Note` here.
+The callback function of
-**jQuery listener should pass the key name alone (e.g. "C4", "D3", etc.) to the
+each jQuery listener should pass the key name alone (e.g. "C4", "D3", etc.) to
-**action.
+the action.
 The store ultimately keeps key names in `_keys`.
 We'll store `Note`
-**objects as instance variables in our React components.
+objects as instance variables in our React components.

-Here's how a `keydown` event propagates through our app:

-0. User presses a key.
-0. The key listener catches the `keydown` event and invokes
-   `KeyActions.keyPressed` with the appropriate key name.
-0. The `KeyActions.keyPressed` action sends a payload to the
-   `AppDispatcher`.
-The payload should contain the `actionType` and a `noteName`.
-0. The dispatcher emits the event.
-The `KeyStore` catches the event, gets the
-`noteName` out of the payload, and adds the `noteName` to its array of `keys`.
-The `KeyStore` also emits a change event.

-Go [here](http://keycode.info/) to find keycodes.

-In a moment we'll write a `NoteKey` React component, which will listen for
-changes in the `KeyStore`.
-When that change occurs, the `NoteKey` will
-conditionally re-render and either start or stop its `Note`.
-Make sure
+**Note:** A jQuery `'keydown'` listener fires repeatedly when the user holds down
+a key, thereby repeatedly calling the `KeyPressed` function.
+Ensure that you
+call the `KeyPressed` function only once per key press by only adding the key to
+the `KeyStore` if it isn't already added.

+Test that your listeners work without relying on any other code in your app
-you've built the `KeyActions`, `AddKeyListeners`, and the `KeyStore` before
+(`console.log` might help).
+Make sure you've built the `KeyActions`,
+`AddKeyListeners`, and the `KeyStore` before continuing.
-continuing.

 [keycode-list]: http://www.cambiaresearch.com/articles/15/javascript-char-codes-key-codes#TABLE2

 ## Phase 4: React Components

-### NoteKey
+### `NoteKey`

 Let's write a `NoteKey` React class component (Note: we're calling it `NoteKey`
 to distinguish it from the keyboard's keys).
 This component will be the visual